The First Sir Percy

 The First Sir Percy: An Adventure of the Laughing Cavalier is a 1920 adventure novel by Baroness Orczy featuring Sir Percy Blakeney, ancestor of Orczy's character The Scarlet Pimpernel.
 It is a direct sequel to The Laughing Cavalier, occurring a few months after the events in the first book.

+Background

+The First Sir Percy is a direct sequel to The Laughing Cavalier (1914) and, like that earlier book, is set not during the French Revolution but in the early 17th century.
+The action takes place in 1624 in the Dutch Republic and follows the soldier of fortune known as "Diogenes" and his companions "Socrates" and "Pythagoras", whom Orczy presents as ancestors of her best-known character, the Scarlet Pimpernel.
+Against the background of the Eighty Years' War, the plot draws on the political intrigue of the period, including the position of the stadtholder Maurice, Prince of Orange.